 Policing from a Systems Perspective

-Examine the interactions of police with other components of the criminal justice system.
+- Examine the interactions of police with other components of the criminal justice system.

 The Role of Police in Our Society

-Describe the development of the police role in the United States.
+- Describe the development of the police role in the United States.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.